 SUPERIOR COURT OF WASHINGTON

-A Petition to Establish Guardianship under Title 13 RCW was filed on January 31, 2018; A Fact Finding hearing will be held on this matter on: April 27, 2018, at 9:00 a.m. at Yakima County Superior Court, Juvenile Division, 1728 Jerome Avenue, Yakima, WA 98902.
+A Petition to Terminate Parental Rights was filed; A Fact Finding hearing will be held on this matter on: April 27, 2018, at 9:00 a.m. at Yakima County Superior Court, Juvenile Division, 1728 Jerome Avenue, Yakima, WA 98902.
 YOU SHOULD BE PRESENT AT THIS HEARING.
-THE HEARING WILL DETERMINE IF THE COURT SHOULD ESTABLISH A TITLE 13 RCW GUARDIANSHIP AND APPOINT A GUARDIAN FOR THE ABOVE NAMED CHILD.
-A PETITION FOR ORDER APPOINTING TITLE 13 RCW GUARIDAN, IF GRANTED, COULD RESULT IN SUBSTANTIAL RESTRICTIONS TO THE RIGHTS OF THE PARENT(S), GUARDIAN(S), OR LEGAL CUSTODIAN(S).
+THE HEARING WILL DETERMINE IF YOUR PARENTAL RIGHTS TO YOUR CHILD ARE TERMINATED.
+IF YOU DO NOT APPEAR AT THE HEARING THE COURT MAY ENTER AN ORDER IN YOUR ABSENCE TERMINATING YOUR PARENTAL RIGHTS.
+YOU ARE NOT REPRESENTED BY A LAWYER IN THIS TERMINATION PROCEEDING EVEN IF YOU WERE APPOINTED A LAWYER IN THE DEPENDENCY CASE.
+YOU MUST RE-APPLY FOR AP-POINTMENT OF A LAWYER IN THIS CASE.
+IF YOU OR A LAWYER ON YOUR BEHALF DOES NOT APPEAR AT THE HEARING, YOU WILL BE DEFAULTED AND TERMINATION OF YOUR PARENTAL RIGHTS GRANTED.

-To request a copy of the Notice, Summons, and Title 13 RCW Guardianship Petition, call DSHS at (509) 225-6500.
-To view information about your rights in this proceeding, go to www.atg.wa.gov.
+To request a copy of the Notice, Summons, and Termination Petition, call DSHS at (509) 225-6500.
+To view information about your rights in this proceeding, go to

 PUBLISH: DAILY SUN NEWS